 Short Bio

-22 years old, start-up founder, futurist and a self-taught molecular biologist.
+22 years old, futurist and a self-taught molecular biologist.

 My life goals

-I want to build a S.T.A.R Labs x Bell Labs-inspired mega corporation full of genius people, building and commercialising tech that will radically increase human lifespans and enhance human capabilities
+I want to build a S.T.A.R Labs x Bell Labs-inspired mega corporation full of genius people, building and commercialising tech that will radically increase human lifespans and enhance human capabilities.
+I want to enable a future of happy, bio enhanced humans with lives far better and with goals so far advanced that they seem incomprehensible to us today.

 My life story so far